OHBA-analysis/osl-dynamics/README.md

 The documentation is included as docstrings in the source code.
 The API reference documentation will only be automatically generated if the docstrings are written correctly.
 The documentation directory `/doc` also contains `.rst` files that provide additional info regarding installation, development, the models, etc.

-To compile the documentation locally you need to install the required packages (sphinx, etc.) in your conda environment:
+To compile the documentation locally you need to install the required packages (sphinx, etc) in your conda environment:
 ```
 cd osl-dynamics
+conda activate osld
 pip install -r doc/requirements.txt
 ```
 To compile the documentation locally use:
 ```
-python setup.py build_sphinx
+sphinx-build -b html doc build
 ```
 The local build of the documentation webpage can be found in `build/sphinx/html/index.html`.